Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     Stroke weight is 1.5 px, but is reduced to 1.25 px when used inside a shape as a cut-out.
 Shapes must align with the pixel grid.

     Exceptions are allowed for optical adjustments, as long as they fall on 0.25 px increments.
-    Exceptions are allowed for optical adjustments, as long as they fall on 0.25 px increments.

   </Column>
   <Column variant="directive">